CKC(LEGAL) - SAFETY PROGRAM/RISK MANAGEMENT: EMERGENCY PLANS

 A district shall include in its multihazard emergency operations plan a policy for district property selected for use as a polling place under Election Code 43.031.
 In developing the policy, the board may consult with the local law enforcement agency with jurisdiction over the district property selected as a polling place regarding reasonable security accommodations that may be made to the property.
 This requirement may not be interpreted to require the board to obtain or contract for the presence of law enforcement or security personnel for the purpose of securing a polling place located on district property.
 Failure to comply with this subsection does not affect the requirement of the board to make a school facility available for use as a polling place under Election Code 43.031.
 Education Code 37.108(e) [See GKD]

-A document relating to a school multihazard emergency operations plan is subject to disclosure if the document enables a person to:
+A document relating to a district's multihazard emergency operations plan is subject to disclosure if the document enables a person to: